 Is freelancing right for you?
 Here’s how to determine if it could be your next best career move.

 Have you been in job search mode for several months with no offers in sight?
 Perhaps you started out with hopes for a traditional full-time 9-5 position.
-Now may be the time to reframe your goals and give freelancing another look.
+Now may be the right time to reframe your goals and give freelancing another look.

 In decades past, contract workers were perceived as getting paid less, having less job security, and not as commanding of respect as full-time employees.
 All of that is changing.

 The way we work and make a living has shifted dramatically over the last decade.
 According to a 2014 survey commissioned by Freelancers Union, there are 53 million Americans working as freelancers.
 That represents 34% of the U.S. workforce!
 The recession has highlighted that no job is bulletproof, even those in the previously predictable blue-chip sectors.
 Combine that with advances in technology and cultural shifts towards a greater work-life balance - and becoming a freelancer may give you a new world of opportunity.

 What is freelancing?

 What is freelancing?
 Freelancing or contracting is defined as engaging in supplemental, temporary, or project-based work.

-This definition allows for significant variety in the freelancers’ camp.
+This definition allows for a significant variety in the freelancers’ camp.
 Any of the following could qualify:

 An accountant with a traditional 9–5 office job who serves as a consultant to youth organizations on weekends.

 A part-time daycare employee who supplements her income by driving with Postmates (a delivery service) on her days off, and traveling with families who need a nanny for a trip.

 A marketing specialist who assists clients with go-to-market strategy and support on a project basis.

 A stay-at-home mom who works as a virtual assistant and a remote project manager.

 An IT manager who assists organizations with systems conversions on a contract basis.

 Freelancing: What's in it for you?

 Flexibility.
 Freelancers report that they enjoy setting their own schedules, working from anywhere, and being in control of how many hours they work on any given week.